kivigo/kivigo.github.io/website/docs/getting-started/operations.md

 ## Batch Operations

-Some backends support efficient batch operations:
+Some backends support efficient batch operations using the `BatchSetRaw`, `BatchGetRaw`, and `BatchDelete` methods.
+These allow you to set, get, or delete multiple keys in a single call.

 ### Batch Set